Homogeneous Riemannian manifolds with non-trivial nullity: Preliminaries and basic facts

+\textbf{Fact:} any homogeneous flat Riemannian manifold is a product of a torus and a Euclidean space (cf. \cite{AK}).

 Let $\Gamma \subset I(\mathbb R^n)$ be a discrete subgroup that acts properly discontinuously and commutes with $G$.
-Then $\Gamma$ consists of translations.
-So the quotient space of $\mathbb R^n$ by $\Gamma$ is a $G$-homogeneous spaces which is the Riemannian product of a flat torus by a Euclidean space.
+Then from Lemma \ref{isoconmuta} $\Gamma$ consists of translations.
+So the quotient space of $\mathbb R^n$ by $\Gamma$ is a $G$-homogeneous space which is the Riemannian product of a flat torus by a Euclidean space.
 This implies that any flat homogeneous Riemannian manifold is such a product and so it is isometric to an abelian Lie group with an invariant metric (the presentation group $G$ may be non-abelian).
-So, any homogeneous flat Riemannian manifold is a product of a torus and a Euclidean space (cf. \cite{AK}).

 Before concluding this section, let us recall the well-known fact that a Lie group of isometries that acts simply transitively on $\mathbb R^n$ must be ($2$-step) solvable (see e.g. \cite{Al}).
-In fact, it is not hard to obtain it form the general description given in the first part of this remark (and using the fact that there is no isotropy).
+In fact, this can also be obtained using the techniques developed in this section.